TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 Probably something is supposed to happen, when you click that button.
 However you can't tell from the HTML alone how things are wired up.
 You have to search for some JavaScript that handles this behavior.

-So let's got through the basic aspects of Stimulus controllers.
+So let's get through the basic aspects of Stimulus controllers.
 Don't worry if you don't understand everything on the first read through, the assignments will give more in depth information.

 ### The Stimulus controller